The-deep-biosphere/2023-Milos/Pipeline explanations.md

 - `--strand`: Do we want to compare only the same plus strand, or also the reverse complement?
 - `--sizeout`: Add the amount of time this sequence is present in the name of the sequence.
 - `--relabel`: Relabel the name of the sequences within each file.
 - `--fasta_width`: The layout of the fasta file.
-Using 0, the sequence is written fully on one line.
+Using 0, each sequence is written fully on one line.
 - `--output`: Name of the output file.

-### Concatenate files
+### 5. Concatenate files
-At this point we are done with the analysis of each sample separately.
+At this point we are done with the processing of each sample separately.
 We can therefore concatenate all files together.
 This uses the `cat` command from Unix.
 It takes all the dfa files in the directory and pool them together into a new file.
+Make sure that you did not have other dfa files hanging in your directory.
 ```bash
 cat *.dfa > AllSeqs.fa
 ```

-### Plan from here
-The "alternative vsearch pipeline" that we use here is based on the approach that usearch uses.
-In short, OTUs at 97% are produced from all sequences except the singleton sequences.
-Then, these OTUs are checked for chimeras.
-Finally, all original sequences (including singletons) are mapped to these created OTUs using the threshold of  97% similarity.

-### Dereplicate again
+### 6. Dereplicate again
 Now that we have pooled all sequences together, there are likely some replicates again.
 Therefore we can dereplicate once more.
 ```bash
 vsearch --derep_fulllength AllSeqs.fa \